Dechtman Wealth Management | December 1, 2023

 First, you consider “account location” – how to allocate your money among different types of accounts based on their respective tax treatment.
 Then you consider “asset location” – how to allocate different types of investments among the different types of accounts based on the tax treatment of the investments and the tax treatment of the different accounts.
 For example, you might consider allocating your least tax-efficient assets (i.e. taxable bonds) to a tax-deferred account, such as an IRA or 401(k).
 More tax-efficient investments (i.e. low-turnover funds, stocks held long-term) could be held in a taxable account.

-Not only will this enable you to accumulate wealth faster, but it also gives you more options for distributing income more tax-efficiently in retirement.
+Not only might this help enable you to accumulate wealth faster, but it also gives you more options that may help distribute income more tax-efficiently in retirement.

 As you accumulate wealth you also increase your risk exposures in several areas of your life, and all you need is one to jeopardize all or a part of what you’ve worked so hard to create for you and your family.
 As much as we would like to think that wealth can make life easier, the difficult and oft-ignored reality is that it can actually make life more complicated – houses get bigger, cars more expensive, toys more plentiful, identities more visible, and lifestyles more lavish.
 The bottom line is with wealth there is a commensurate amount of financial exposure with the potential to take it all away.